In this article, I'll show you exactly how to boost testosterone for Men Over 40,…

-So I had a pretty popular tweet the other day that had some great feedback from you guys on recovery techniques that work to help you to relax after a long day, lower cortisol and increase testosterone.
+So I had a pretty popular tweet the other day that had some great feedback from you guys on recovery techniques that work to help you to relax after a long day, lower cortisol and work as real life testosterone boosters.

 The issue with high stress levels is of course that it’s: